Mary González: Previous work

 Early in her career, González worked for former Texas House Dean Paul Moreno and State Representative Richard Raymond.

 Mary González has also worked at the National Hispanic Institute, UT Austin, and was the assistant dean for student multicultural affairs at Southwestern University.
 She has also worked as a visiting instructor at Southwestern University, and a Graduate Research Assistant at UT Austin where she developed curriculum for the UT Outreach Centers in San Antonio and the Rio Grande Valley.
 She also served as the Latino Outreach Coordinator for the Texas Democratic Party.

-She also served as national president for the Latina-based, service sorority Kappa Delta Chi, from 2013 to 2015.
+She served as national president for the Latina-based, service sorority Kappa Delta Chi, from 2013 to 2015.
 González is also Co-Chair of the board of directors for ALLGO, Texas' statewide Queer People of Color organization.

 Political career

 Texas House of Representatives

 González won the Democratic primary for House District 75 in May 2012.
-With no Republican opponent, she won in the general election unopposed, being the first woman to represent her district.
+With no Republican opponent, she won in the general election unopposed, becoming the first woman to represent her district.

-During the 85th legislative session, González served on the United States House Committee on Appropriations and was Vice Chair of the House Committee on Agriculture & Livestock.
+During the 85th legislative session, González served on the House Committee on Appropriations and was Vice Chair of the House Committee on Agriculture & Livestock.

-During the 86th legislative session, González served on the House Committee on Appropriations, and is a member of the Subcommittee on Article III, which has a primary focus on education.
-She also served on the Public Education committee and was Vice Chair of the Local & Consent Calendars Committee.
+During the 86th legislative session, González again served on the House Committee on Appropriations, and is a member of the Subcommittee on Article III, which has a primary focus on education.
+She also served on the Public Education committee and was vice chair of the Local & Consent Calendars Committee.

-She is currently serving her second term as Vice Chair of the Mexican American Legislative Caucus, and second term as Secretary of the House Border Caucus.
-González also serves as Vice Chair of the Board of Hispanic Caucus Chairs.
-Additionally, González was elected Chair of the new Texas House LGBTQ Caucus, which was formed in January 2019.
+She is currently serving her second term as vice chair of the Mexican American Legislative Caucus, and second term as secretary of the House Border Caucus.
+González also serves as vice chair of the Board of Hispanic Caucus Chairs.
+Additionally, González was elected chair of the new Texas House LGBTQ Caucus, which was formed in January 2019.
 She was also elected to serve on the nonpartisan board of directors for the National Association of Latino Elected and Appointed Officials (NALEO) Education Fund.